sbal06/Fashion-MNIST/README.md

 #### Make sure the Python and Numpy versions are compatible in Jupyter notebook.

 ### For deep learning models
-It is probable to run into errors installing.
+It is probable to run into errors while installing tensorflow.
 If so, please watch [here](https://www.youtube.com/watch?v=CrEl8QL8hsM) <br>
 - [Tensorflow](https://www.tensorflow.org/) `conda install tensorflow` <br>
 - [Keras](https://keras.io/)  <br>